Your San Jose sales team fights Salesforce instead of using it

 - Field application engineers and account managers need two different views the CRM can't cleanly give

-The case for owning your crm
+The case for owning your CRM

 You build custom when your sales process is genuinely different from the funnel every off-the-shelf CRM assumes.
 A San Jose hardware company's pipeline is a design-win lifecycle, not a deal pipeline, and modeling that correctly changes your entire forecast accuracy.
-A custom CRM lets you track samples, tie design-win stages to actual revenue ramp, give field application engineers and account managers role-specific views, and feed clean data to your business intelligence dashboards.
+A custom CRM lets you track samples, tie design-win stages to actual revenue ramp, give field application engineers and account managers role-specific views, and feed clean data to your business intelligence (BI) dashboards.
 The win isn't features, it's a forecast you can trust in a board meeting.

-Budgeting a crm build in San Jose
+Budgeting a CRM build in San Jose

 | Project scope | Typical cost | Timeline |